Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Introduction

 \section{Introduction}

+For decades, the transition metal dichalcogenides (TMDs) have been fascinating the scientific community by the diversity of electronic phases in their phase diagrams.
+The phases that have been discussed include various charge-density-wave states, superconducting phases, Mott, band Jahn-Teller, excitonic and magnetic insulator states \cite{Wilson1969, Wilson1975, Tosatti1976, Naito1982, Morosan2006, Cercellier2007, Sipos2008, Guo2017, Liu2021}.
+More recently, this fascination by bulk properties has been accompanied by the surge of interest in atomically thin TMD systems, which offer variety of promising technologies and fundamental particularities \cite{Manzeli2017, Choi2017, Wang2018, Hsu2017}.

-Transition metal dichalcogenides (TMDs) are for decades attracting significant interest in the scientific community due to their diversity in composition, structure, and electronic phases.
-These include various charge-density-wave states, superconducting phase, Mott, and magnetic insulator states\cite{Wilson1969, Wilson1974, Ogawa1979}.
-Moreover, since the TMDs consist of layers separated by the van der Waals gaps, they offer the possibility of intercalations by various types of atoms and molecules\cite{Friend1977}, further enriching the phase diagrams of these compounds.
-In particular, the intercalation by magnetic ions is interesting since it was shown to produce rather complex magnetic structures in $M_x$TiS$_2$, $M_x$TaS$_2$, $M_x$NbS$_2$, and $M_x$NbSe$_2$ ($M$: 3$d$ transition-metal ions)\cite{Anzenhofer1970, Friend1977, Parkin1980a, Parkin1980b, Parkin1983, Negishi1987, VanderBerg1986}.
-For example 2H-NbS$_2$ is superconducting below 6 K\cite{Maaren1966}.
-If intercalated by Fe, Co and Ni the superconductivity is suppressed in favor of antiferromagnetic ground state, whereas intercalation with V, Mn, or Cr results in the ferromagnetic order\cite{Friend1977, Parkin1980a, Parkin1980b, Parkin1983}.
-Moreover, the chiral magnetic soliton lattice has been recently proposed in case of Cr and Mn intercalation \cite{Togawa2012,Dai2019}.
+As TMDs consist of layers separated by the van der Waals gaps, they also offer the possibility of being intercalated by various types of atoms and molecules \cite{Friend1977}, further contributing to the abundance of phases.
+The intercalation by magnetic ions has proven particularly attractive, as it leads to rather complex magnetic structures in $M_x$TiS$_2$, $M_x$TaS$_2$, $M_x$NbS$_2$, and $M_x$NbSe$_2$ ($M$: $3d$ transition-metal ions) \cite{Anzenhofer1970, Friend1977, Parkin1980a, Parkin1980b, Parkin1983, Marseglia1983, Negishi1987, VanderBerg1986}.
+An example is found in 2H-NbS$_2$, which becomes superconducting below 6 K \cite{Maaren1966}.
+If intercalated by Fe, Co and Ni, the superconductivity is suppressed in favor of the antiferromagnetic ground state.
+The intercalation with V, Mn, or Cr results in the ferromagnetic order \cite{Friend1977, Parkin1980a, Parkin1980b, Parkin1983}.
+Moreover, the chiral magnetic soliton lattice has been proposed in the case of Cr and Mn intercalation \cite{Togawa2012, Dai2019}, as well as some other exotic behaviors \cite{Morosan2007, Ghimire2018}.
+A topological semimetal phase has been suggested for certain compounds recently \cite{Inoshita2019}.